tjoyner/ofvioletsandlicorice/chapter9.md

 Baravalle looked at him with annoyance, continuing to play with the metal fence.

-"I'm on mine.
+"I'm on what's mine.
 Since yesterday evening, this farm is half mine &ndash; land, vineyard, and walls.
 Who are you?"

 He went over to meet him, coming out of the patch of light that had hit him in the face.
 He seemed to recognize him, and said with contempt, "Ah, you're the sommelier from Paris, who's come to teach us how to drink wine."

 Daniel stopped, struck by his aggressiveness.
-He said: "Go away, and take away that fence."
+He said, "Go away, and take that fence."

 "What does this have to do with you?
 What are you doing here?"

 Amalia's voice hit him, along with Baravalle's laughter, like a punch in the stomach.
 A taste of bitter almonds washed over his palate, drying his throat.
 He didn't know how to respond.
 He looked around.
 He looked at the yard, where Baravalle continued to stare menacingly.
 He turned his eyes toward Amalia, who was leaning against the window sill, with a menacing look toward them both.

-Daniel turned his back to the farm, called Flop, and went down the slope to the hazelnut grove, wondering what he had to do, after all, with the story there.
+Daniel turned his back to the farmhouse, called Flop, and went down the slope towards the hazelnut grove, wondering what he had to do, after all, with the story there.
 <br/> <br/> <br/>
 <!-- Page 70 -->

-He returned to the hotel.
+He went back to the hotel.
 Silvio wasn't behind the counter, so he took the key and went up to his room.
 He sat on the bed, with Flop at his feet, and wondered what he should do.
 It was only two days until Nicole arrived.
-Should he stop her, or pack his bags and from Nice take her to visit Provence?
+Should he stop her, or pack his bags, and from Nice take her to visit Provence?
 He could rent a car and stay out for a week, then go up to Paris or back to Nice.
 The thought of being in the company of his daughter, traveling without anyone else present, disturbed him.
 He couldn't cancel the meeting with Nicole, [he wouldn't be forgiven for it, and they'd never excuse him](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#hewouldntbeforgiven).
 He took his suitcase from the closet and began to pack, but halfway through he was overcome with fatigue in the neck and shoulders.
 He lay down on the bed and forced himself to sleep.
 <br/> <br/> <br/>

 He was awakened by the ringing telephone.
 It was Silvio, who told him that Amalia was there and that she wanted to talk to him.